WE ARE HIRING!

 Correctional Center Information

-The facility utilizes TurnKey Corrections and Inmate Canteen where inmates may purchase select personal items, commissary, phone cards, and conduct video visitation.
+The facility utilizes TurnKey Corrections and Inmate Canteen where inmates may purchase pre-approved personal items, commissary, phone cards, and conduct video visitation.

 A kiosk is available in the Sheriff's Office Lobby to visit and add money to an inmates account.
 Adding money can also be done via the InmateCanteen Website, see web linked picture.